aatul/Java-Interview-Questions-Answers/README.md

 ### 74. What do you mean by the life cycle of a thread?

 A thread can be in one of the five states.
-According to sun, there is only 4 states in thread life cycle in java new, runnable, non-runnable and terminated.
+According to Sun, there is only 4 states in thread life cycle in Java: new, runnable, non-runnable and terminated.
 There is no running state.

 But for better understanding the threads, we are explaining it in the 5 states.